 University of Illinois at Chicago

-With an average student-to-faculty ratio of just 18:1, the University of Illinois at Chicago offers close-knit classes and all the support services (like nonremedial tutoring, a women’s center, and career placement resources) you could ever possibly need to be successful.
-That’s just one reason why this school is ranked one of the best National Universities by the U.S. News & World Report.
+With an average student-to-faculty ratio of just 19:1, the University of Illinois at Chicago offers close-knit classes and all the support services (like nonremedial tutoring, a women’s center, and career placement resources) you could ever possibly need to be successful.

 The Master of Arts in economics requires 40 credit hours of study.
 You’ll take classes such as Econometrics Microeconomic Theory and Macroeconomic Theory.
 You can pursue additional intermediate concentrations to further enhance your studies, too, with options including gender and women’s studies and Latin American and Latino studies, just to name a few.